Juan Battle

 Juan Jose Battle is an academic, author, activist, and feminist.
 He is currently Presidential Professor of sociology, public health, and urban education at The Graduate Center of the City University of New York.
 He also serves as the Coordinator of the Africana Studies Certificate Program.
 Battle's research focuses on race, sexuality, and social justice.
-He was a former president of The Association of Black Sociologists (ABS) and an active member of the American Sociological Association (ASA).
+He was a former president of the Association of Black Sociologists and an active member of the American Sociological Association.
 He has delivered keynote lectures at a multitude of academic institutions, community based organizations, and funding agencies throughout the world and his scholarship has included work on five continents including North America, South America, Africa, Asia, and Europe.

 His research has been funded by a variety of sources, including the National Institute of Mental Health, National Science Foundation, Ford Foundation, National Institute of General Medical Sciences, Arcus Foundation, and the New York City Department of Health and Mental Hygiene.

-He is the Principal Investigator (PI), in collaboration with Co-Investigator Antonio (Jay) Pastrana, Jr., of the Social Justice Sexuality Project (SJS), a project that explores the lived experiences of Black, Latina/o/x, and Asian lesbian, gay, bisexual, and transgender people in the United States and Puerto Rico.
+He is the principal investigator (PI), in collaboration with co-investigator Antonio (Jay) Pastrana Jr. of the Social Justice Sexuality Project (SJS), a project that explores the lived experiences of Black, Latino, and Asian lesbian, gay, bisexual, and transgender people in the United States and Puerto Rico.
 He is also the PI along with Cathy J. Cohen, Dorian Warren, Gerard Fergerson, and Suzette Audam of the BLACK PRIDE SURVEY, a report on celebrations of gay, lesbian, and transgender culture and pride in the Black community (the term Black is used to refer to people of African Diaspora, and to such populations that reside within the United States).
-Published by The Policy Institute of the National Gay and Lesbian Task Force, the report is a survey of participants attending Philadelphia Black Pride, Houston Splash, DC Black Pride, Oakland Black Pride, Windy City Black Pride, At the Beach in Los Angeles, Hotter than July in Detroit, New York Black Pride, and In the Life in Atlanta in 2002.
+Published by the Policy Institute of the National Gay and Lesbian Task Force, the report is a survey of participants attending Philadelphia Black Pride, Houston Splash, DC Black Pride, Oakland Black Pride, Windy City Black Pride, At the Beach in Los Angeles, Hotter than July in Detroit, New York Black Pride, and In the Life in Atlanta in 2002.